ricardostange/MiNotify/README.md

 # MiNotify
-Send message notifications to Mi Band using Python and Telegram
+Send messages to Mi Band using Python and Telegram

 # Setting it up
 1. Activate Telegram notifications on your Mi Fit app